 There is no common law rule of discovery in South Korea.

 Under the Korean Civil Procedure Act, a party to a litigation may ask the court to issue an order for production of documents to the other party or a third party.
-The request for document production can be filed (1) for the documents referred to or cited by the other party to the lawsuit, (2) when the requesting party has a legal right to request that the person who possesses the documents transfer them or grant access to them (3) when the documents in question were prepared for the benefit of the requesting party, or (4) when the documents in question were prepared to address the legal relation between the requesting party and the possessor.
+The request for document production can be filed: (1) for the documents referred to or cited by the other party to the lawsuit, (2) when the requesting party has a legal right to request that the person who possesses the documents transfer them or grant access to them, (3) when the documents in question were prepared for the benefit of the requesting party, or (4) when the documents in question were prepared to address the legal relation between the requesting party and the possessor.

-But, since the requested party may refuse to submit the documents on the ground that the 'document has been prepared solely for use by the possessor' under the Korean Civil Procedure Act and considering that most of the documents that can be used to prove damage are internal documents of the violating entity, in practice, the plaintiff faces the difficulty of proving damage caused by the violation of the MRFTA since most defendants can argue for the above exemption from the document production order.
+However, since the requested party may refuse to submit the documents on the ground that the 'document has been prepared solely for use by the possessor' under the Korean Civil Procedure Act and considering that most of the documents that can be used to prove damage are internal documents of the violating entity, in practice, the plaintiff faces the difficulty of proving damage caused by the violation of the MRFTA since most defendants can argue for the above exemption from the document production order.

 In addition, the party that receives the court's document production order is not subject to sanctions for non-compliance; the court may simply find the other party's argument concerning the contents of such document in question to be true.

 In addition to those grounds listed above, a party may also file a request for the court order requiring the other party or a third party to submit the document in question to the court.
 This request for document submission order is commonly utilised to collect documents relating to the lawsuit from the government or other institutions.
-But, similar to the court's document production order, there are no legal grounds to enforce the document submission order on the other party or the authorities.
+However, similar to the court's document production order, there are no legal grounds to enforce the document submission order on the other party or the authorities.

-In a lawsuit in which a private party files to seek monetary damages against the party violating the MRFTA pursuant to Article 56 thereof, if it finds it necessary, the court may order the KFTC to produce the entire set of investigation records for the case in question, which include interviews with persons related to the case, witnesses, appraisers, stenographic records and other evidentiary documents.
+In a lawsuit in which a private party files to seek monetary damages against the party violating the MRFTA pursuant to Article 56 thereof, if it finds it necessary, the court may order the KFTC to produce the entire set of investigation records for the case in question, which includes interviews with persons related to the case, witnesses, appraisers, stenographic records and other evidentiary documents.

 Use of experts